droglenc/NCHighways/Syllabus-Current.md

 1. Prepare you to be successful in your classes by familiarizing you with the structure, culture, and resources of Northland College.
 1. Build your competence and confidence in the use of self-reflection as a tool for growth in your personal, social, and academic realms.
 1. Cultivate your ability to think critically about academic content in order to be a productive scholar in your academic pursuits.
-1. Teach you to value diverse experiences and perspectives, and to voice your own ideas in diverse contexts.
+1. Help you value diverse experiences and perspectives, and to voice your own ideas in diverse contexts.

 ----